kanaria69/Mainecoco/README.md

-## No matter how kind you are, German children are kinder.
+## How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'